|

 salt chlorine

-generator, an ozonator or a
+generator, an ozonator or an

-ultraviolet sanitizer.
-Sometimes
+ultraviolet

 using a combination produces even better results with less